Certificate Games and Consequences for the Classical Adversary Bound

+Let $T \subseteq [n]$ be a set of possible outputs that contains the sets $A_x$ and $B_y$ for every $x \in f^{-1}(0)$ and $y \in f^{-1}(1)$.
+Let $h: T \rightarrow S$ be a random hash function such that for each $i \in T$, $h(i)$ is selected independently and uniformly from $S$.
 The players select such $h$ using shared randomness.
 Then, on input $x$, Alice outputs a uniformly random element from $h^{-1}(z) \cap A_x$(if this set is empty, she outputs an arbitrary element).
 On input $y$, Bob outputs a uniformly random element of $h^{-1}(z) \cap B_y$ (if this set is empty, he outputs an arbitrary element).

 \begin{claim} For any $x \in f^{-1}(0)$ and $y \in f^{-1}(1)$,